COVID-19 Updates & News

 HRU takes a conservative approach to the market since the beginning, leading to financial stability like no other in these times of uncertainty.
 We are building up our cash reserve and regular investment cashflow with no default in the past four years and for the foreseeable future.

-Our bank-level of compliance, risk mitigation, and underwriting has prepared us for years to come.
+Our compliance, risk mitigation, and underwriting has prepared us for years to come.
 From a solid foundation, our business accomplished growth at an amazing pace.
 We see our company double in revenue by the end of this year while maintaining the same standard of risk avert strategy and return for our stakeholders.

 Not only are we confident in our firm's financial health, but we are also achieving targets and goals set forth to propel us to the next level.